4d/docs/docs/commands/delete-index.md

 This example illustrates both syntaxes of the command:

 ```4d
-  `Deletion of all indexes related to the LastName field
+  //Deletion of all indexes related to the LastName field
  DELETE INDEX(->[Customers]LastName)

-  `Deletion of index named “CityZip”
+  //Deletion of index named “CityZip”
  DELETE INDEX("CityZip")
 ```

 #### See also

 [CREATE INDEX](create-index.md)
 [PAUSE INDEXES](pause-indexes.md)
 [SET INDEX](set-index.md)